 Disabled Veterans receive a higher exemption than veterans.
 To qualify you must submit your Benefits Payment Statement issued by the Dept. of Veterans Affairs in September before Oct.
 1. This does not need to be reapplied for unless the Federal Veterans Administration modifies the Veterans disability rating.

-Disability Exemptions can be applied for between Oct.
-1- Jan.
-31. You must be 100% disabled & provide a TPQY form from Social Security or a letter from Veterans Affairs.
-This does not need to be reapplied for.
+Disability Exemptions You must be 100% disabled & provide a TPQY form Social Security or a letter from Veterans Affairs.
+This does not need to be applied for.

 Blind Exemptions can be applied for at any time.
 You must submit a copy of the Certificate of Legal Blindness issued by the State of Connecticut.
 This does not have to be reapplied for.